FIL-Builders/onramp-contracts/README.md

     ```
     npx hardhat compile
     ```
-1. deploy DealClientAxl contract to the Filecoin network.
+1. deploy `DealClientAxl` contract to the Filecoin Calibration network.
 Ensure you have enought tFIL to cover the gas fee for smart contract deployment in your wallet.
     ```
     npx hardhat deploy --tags Filecoin --network calibration
     ```
-1. deploy OnRampContract & AxelarBridge to the Linea network.
-Make sure you have test token LineaETH in your wallet.
+1. deploy `OnRampContract` & `AxelarBridge` to the Filecoin Calibration network as well.
+Make sure you have test token tFIL in your wallet.
     ```
     npx hardhat deploy --tags SoureChain --network calibration
     ```